zapata131/TW-links/twlinks/index.md

   Useful if you need to be fluent in using the command line in *NIX systems.
 - [Write the Docs](https://www.writethedocs.org/): "A global community of people who care about documentation."
-They organize an annual conferences in Portland, Prague, and Sydney and meetups across the globe.
-The page has some interesting resources and a wholesome community in a nice Slack network.
+They organize an annual conferences in Portland, Prague, and Sydney, and meetups across the globe.
+The page has some interesting resources and a wholesome Slack community.

 ---